-The State has identified 25 separate valuation groups within the State Substantive Plan.
-For each agency and/or fund, the State Controller's Office (SCO) determined the proportion of pensionable compensation attributable to employees within these valuation groups.
-SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2017 State of California Retiree Health Benefits Program Actuarial Valuation Report to State agencies and their funds.
+The State has identified 25 separate valuation groups within the State Plan.
+For each agency and/or fund, the SCO determined the proportion of OPEB employer contributions attributable to employees within these valuation groups.
+SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2018 State of California Retiree Health Benefits Program Actuarial Valuation Report to State agencies and their funds.